Skip to main content

 Professor Niki Trigoni

-Niki Trigoni is a Professor in the Department and a Fellow of Kellogg College.
-She is currently Director of the EPSRC Centre for Doctoral Training on Autonomous Intelligent Machines and Systems, a program that combines machine learning, robotics, sensor systems and verification/control.
-She also leads the Cyber Physical Systems Group, which is focusing on intelligent and autonomous sensor systems with applications in positioning, healthcare, environmental monitoring and smart cities.
-The group's research ranges from novel sensor modalities and low level signal processing to high level inference and learning.
-She obtained her DPhil at the University of Cambridge, and then went on to become a postdoctoral researcher at Cornell University, and a Lecturer at Birkbeck College.
+Niki Trigoni is a Professor of Computer Science.
+She is currently Director of the EPSRC Centre for Doctoral Training on Autonomous Intelligent Machines and Systems, a programme that combines machine learning, robotics, sensor systems and verification/control.
+She also leads the Cyber Physical Systems Group, which focuses on intelligent and autonomous sensor systems with applications in positioning, healthcare, environmental monitoring and smart cities.
+Niki obtained her DPhil at the University of Cambridge, and then went on to become a postdoctoral researcher at Cornell University, and a Lecturer at Birkbeck College, before joining the department.